Moving to Australia from the United States

 - Length of quarantine will depend upon the type of animal and country of origin

-- Must obtain an Import Permit from the Australian Quarantine and Inspection Service
+- Import Permit from the Australian Quarantine and Inspection Service required

 NOTE - Customs regulations are subject to change at any time.
 The proceeding information is a brief summary of customs regulations applicable to household goods shipments to this destination and is being provided for general guidance to assist our Agents and customers.
 Since such regulations are subject to change without notice, International Sea & Air Shipping cannot be held liable for any costs, damage, delays, or other detrimental events resulting from non-compliance.
 Always double check with your local embassy or consulate.

 Motto : None, formerly Advance Australia|

 Location : Oceania, continent between the Indian Ocean and the South Pacific Ocean

 Climate : Generally arid to semiarid; temperate in south and east; tropical in north

 Water : 58,920 sq km